Maggie’s Kitchen Sink Veggie Burger

 INGREDIENTS

-• Optional, up to 1 cup cooked chopped vegetables (approximately 2 cups raw) of whatever you have in the fridge!
-I love using onions, carrots, peppers, mushrooms, and some garlic.
+Optional: 1 cup cooked chopped vegetables (whatever you have in the fridge!
+I love using onions, carrots, peppers and mushrooms, some garlic) (approximately 2 cups raw)

-• Leftover salsa (mild, medium, or hot to your taste).
+• ½ of a 16 oz jar (approx. 1 cup) of leftover salsa (mild, medium, or hot to your taste).
 If you don’t have salsa, be sure to use the vegetables listed above and add some tomatoes if you have them.

-• 2 tbsp low-sodium tamari or soy sauce (GF if possible)
+• 2 tbs low sodium tamari or soy sauce (GF if possible)

 • ½ tsp chili powder